titon/toolkit/docs/pages/en/support/compatibility.md

 ## Internet Explorer 8 & 9 ##

 Although IE 8 and 9 are partially supported, they do not support many of the features implemented by modern browsers, which is represented in the table below.
-Supported is determined through [caniuse.com](http://caniuse.com/) and can be filtered down by clicking on the table row titles.
+Supported is determined through [caniuse.com](http://caniuse.com/) and can be verified by clicking on the table row titles.

 <table class="table compatibility-table">
     <thead>